maisim/odoo-instance-utils/README.md

 # odoo-instance

-This is a work in progress, don't trust
+This is a work in progress

 `odoo-instance` is a command-line tool to manage Odoo instances with ease.
 It provides various subcommands to generate configuration files, retrieve repository information, and more.